Biodiversity Conservation & National Development: Potentials & Challenges

 As the ices melt and the environment is withered away through natural and human causes, it would be far from surprising that the disastrous consequences of biodiversity loss would not only affect Polar Bears in the North Pole, but would also affect human subsistence.
 As human activities alter landscapes and ecological processes on larger scales, the need for improved management and conservation of land, water, and marine resources will require greater understanding of ecosystem composition, structure, and function is crucial to optimize the environment towards economic growth and national development.

 “At least 40 per cent of the world’s economy and 80 per cent of the needs of the poor are derived from biological resources.
-In addition, the richer the diversity of life, the greater the opportunity for medical discoveries, economic development, and adaptive responses to such new challenges as climate change.”
+In addition, the richer the diversity of life, the greater the opportunity for medical discoveries, economic development, and adaptive responses to such new challenges as climate change.”– The Convention about Life on Earth, Convention on Biodiversity Website.

 According to The Nature Education Knowledge Project, the planet is inhabited by several million species in about 100 different phyla.
 About 1.8 million have been described by scientists (Hilton-Taylor et al. 2008), but conservative estimates suggest that there are 5–15 million species alive today (May, 2000), since many groups of organisms remain poorly studied.
 Over 15,000 new species are described each year (Dirzo & Raven 2003), and new species are evolving during our lifetimes.
 These figures emphasize the need to conserve species, as they are indispensable to our existence.
 Our biological environment needs to be conserved to avoid extinction of these species in our eco-system.